 Dear friends and clients,

-In our last newsletters we discussed how the real estate business is continuing operations as we shelter in place, and sales activity.
+In our last newsletter we discussed how the real estate business is continuing operations as we shelter in place.

 Economy: How can the real estate market be OK when the economy will be in the tank for who knows how long?

 COVID-19 hit right as our spring buying season was ready to heat up.
 As prices remained stable and mortgage rates were low (see below) we were expecting a booming spring market.
-These buyers and sellers are now starting to come off of the sidelines.
-With masks and gloves, people are becoming more comfortable viewing houses, and open houses will start again this weekend.
+Many of these buyers and sellers are now on the sidelines because of social distancing issues and general economic uncertainty.
+Unoccupied homes are less problematic to view, and a boom of virtual tour technology is occurring.
+Once the shelter-in-place orders are lifted and people are more comfortable viewing homes in person, we expect a mini-boom.
+The spring 2020 buyers and sellers are being moved to the future.
+And just like the first-time homebuyer credits, we should expect a decline after the boom slows down.

 Affordability: Home prices are flat and money is cheap

 In the meantime, mortgage rates declined about 1.1% in the past 2 years.
 30-year fixed mortgage rates peaked in the high 4% range about 18 months ago, and are now down below 3.5%.
 Since a 1% change in mortgage rates translates to a 10% change in buyers purchasing power, buyers now have about 15% more purchasing power than 18 months ago and at least 10% more purchasing power today than they did 2 years ago.
-This more than offsets the mild price increases we have experienced!
 Buyers can either get the house they wanted for and effective 10-15% discount, or move their budget up 10-15% and still have the same monthly payment as two years ago.

 This is great news for sellers, too.
 We have not seen price declines, and the best houses are getting multiple offers.
-(See above) Those lower rates mean you have a bigger pool of buyers that can afford your house.
+(Some of our clients viewed a house last week that got an offer within 3 days of listing!
+We won a multiple offer competition for another buyer over the weekend).
+Those lower rates mean you have a bigger pool of buyers that can afford your house.
 There are more buyers that can afford your house today than 18-24 months ago.

 Not looking to buy?
 This change in mortgage rates has driven a boom in refinances.
 If you have been in your home more than few years, now is the time to consider refinancing.
 If you are presently paying mortgage insurance and your value has increased, you may get a two-fer – eliminating mortgage insurance and cutting your interest rate.